Lawsuit over Purina Beggin' dog treats asks: Where's the bacon?

-NEW YORK (Reuters) - Nestle Purina Petcare Co’s Beggin’ dog treats may fool dogs into thinking they are mostly made of real bacon, but a federal lawsuit claims that humans may be misled too.
+NEW YORK, July 15 (Reuters) - Nestle Purina Petcare Co’s Beggin’ dog treats may fool dogs into thinking they are mostly made of real bacon, but a federal lawsuit claims that humans may be misled too.

 The proposed class action by Paul Kacocha of Dutchess County, New York, the owner of a West Highland terrier named Sophie, said he and other dog owners paid a premium for popular Beggin’ products, assuming they were made mostly of real bacon, when in fact the meat is only a miniscule portion of the pet treats.
 The lawsuit was filed on Tuesday in U.S. District Court for the Southern District of New York.